-It is an open source software which is used for extracting the data from websites.
-Scrapy framework is developed in Python and it perform the crawling job in fast, simple and extensible way.
-We have created a Virtual Machine (VM) in virtual box and Ubuntu 14.04 LTS is installed on it.
+Scrapy is an open-source software which is used for extracting data from websites.
+Scrapy framework is developed in Python and it performs the crawling job in a fast, simple, and extensible way.
+We have created a Virtual Machine (VM) in a virtual box and Ubuntu 14.04 LTS is installed on it.

 Pip is the replacement for easy_install for python package indexer.
-It is used for installation and management of Python packages.
-Installation of pip package is shown in Figure 1.
+It is used for the installation and management of Python packages.

-We have to install python development libraries by using following command.
-If this package is not installed then installation of scrapy framework generates error about python.h header file.
+We have to install python development libraries by using the following command.
+If this package is not installed then the installation of scrapy framework generates error about python.h header file.

 Scrapy framework can be installed either from deb package or source code.
-However we have installed deb package using pip (Python package manager) which is shown in Figure 3.
+However, we have installed deb package using pip (Python package manager).

 Data extraction using Scrapy framework

-We will use Scrapy for the extraction of store names (which are providing Cards) item from fatwallet.com web site.
-First of all, we created new scrapy project “store_name” using below given command and shown in Figure 5.
+We will use Scrapy for the extraction of store names (which are providing Cards) item from fatwallet.com website.
+First of all, we created a new scrapy project “store_name” using the following command.

 - scrapy.cfg is the project configuration file